dahong67/hyper-group-testing/simulation/README.md

 The `covid19-group-tests` directory is a git submodule pointing to the simulation framework we use.

-## Steps to produce the output files
+## Steps to reproduce the output files

 1. Run `design_sweep.pbs` cluster script.
 This runs the simulation in `covid19-group-tests/code/group_test_simulations/test_on_simulated_population.py` for the methods listed in `design_list.txt`.